 The function of compaction equipment is to produce higher density in soil mechanically.
 The basic forces used in compaction are static weight, kneading, impact and vibration.
 The degree of compaction that may be achieved depends on the properties of soil, its moisture content, the thickness of the soil layer for compaction and the method of compaction.
 Some major types of compaction equipment are shown in Figure 2, which includes rollers with different operating characteristics.

 The function of grading equipment is to bring the earthwork to the desired shape and elevation.
 Major types of grading equipment include motor graders and grade trimmers.
 The former is an all-purpose machine for grading and surface finishing, while the latter is used for heavy construction because of its higher operating speed.

-Drilling and Blasting
+Construction Equipments for Drilling and Blasting

 Rock excavation is an audacious task requiring special equipment and methods.
 The degree of difficulty depends on physical characteristics of the rock type to be excavated, such as grain size, planes of weakness, weathering, brittleness and hardness.
 The task of rock excavation includes loosening, loading, hauling and compacting.
 The loosening operation is specialized for rock excavation and is performed by drilling, blasting or ripping.

 Major types of drilling equipment are percussion drills, rotary drills, and rotary-percussion drills.
 A percussion drill penetrates and cuts rock by impact while it rotates without cutting on the upstroke.
 Common types of percussion drills include a jackhammer which is hand-held and others which are mounted on a fixed frame or on a wagon or crawl for mobility.
 A rotary drill cuts by turning a bit against the rock surface.
 A rotary-percussion drill combines the two cutting movements to provide a faster penetration in rock.